jfreeman812/QE-Tools/sdlcs/code-management.rst

 That keeps the work atomic
-and allows for changes to easily be committed and pushed to the branch and automatically update the pull request.
+and allows for changes to easily be committed and pushed to the branch and GitHub will automatically update the pull request.
 A suggested workflow for starting a branch is::

     git checkout master